-- (a) Accredited under a State or Territory law to assist a person with a disability to alleviate the effects of the disability; or - (b) Accredited by an animal training organisation prescribed in the regulations; or - (c) Trained to assist a person with a disability to alleviate the effect of the disability and meets standards of hygiene and behaviour that are appropriate for an animal in a public place.
+(a) Accredited under a State or Territory law to assist a person with a disability to alleviate the effects of the disability; or (b) Accredited by an animal training organisation prescribed in the regulations; or

+(c) Trained to assist a person with a disability to alleviate the effect of the disability and meets standards of hygiene and behaviour that are appropriate for an animal in a public place.

-Assistant/trainee handler: A minor, aged 16+ years, or adult working under the supervision of a handler.
+Assistant/trainee handler: A minor or adult who works under the supervision of a handler.